ikoursh/EcosystemProject/README.md

 API Documentation
 ================
-This project was documented in accordance with the google API standards and was compiled using SPHINX.
+This project was documented in accordance with the Google API standards and was compiled using SPHINX.

 https://inbarkoursh.com/ecosystemproject/